Dang it! Another week has only gone and flapped past my ears while I sat there, squinting awkwardly at Twitter.

 Now questions about the campaign’s pledge accuracy are emerging:

-In all, a bit of squeaky-bum time for a company that had enjoyed an otherwise silent posterior.
+In all, a bit of squeaky-bum time for a company that had enjoyed hitherto had a silent posterior!

 Purism has, to their credit, engaged and responded to many of the complaints, providing explanations and answers and apologies and corrections, and so on.